Icinga/get-started-docs/doc/10-quickstart.md

     Icinga DB installs its configuration file to `/etc/icingadb/config.yml`, pre-populating most of the settings for a local setup.
 Before running Icinga DB, adjust the Redis® and database credentials and, if necessary, the connection configuration.

+Start Icinga DB by executing the following command.

 ```bash
 systemctl enable --now icingadb
 ```

 ## Set up Icinga Web 2

+Set up Icinga Web 2 to get the web GUI.

 {% include "include/tab-install-icingaweb2.md" %}